micropython/micropython/docs/library/bluetooth.rst

     Get or set configuration values of the BLE interface.
 To get a value the parameter name should be quoted as a string, and just one parameter is queried at a time.
-To set values use the keyword syntax, and one ore more parameter can be set at a time.
+To set values use the keyword syntax, and one or more parameter can be set at a time.

     Currently supported values are: